hzzcl/resume.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        As a research scientist specializing in the intersection of AI and pathology, I am committed to developing robust and efficient diagnostic assistance algorithms that aim to transform the current landscape of pathology.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        By integrating fundamental research with clinical practice, my goal is to drive significant breakthroughs in the field, enhancing diagnostic accuracy and patient outcomes.

-        Please reach out to collaborate 😃
+        I am eager to collaborate with fellow researchers and industry experts to advance our understanding and application of AI in pathology, ultimately improving healthcare for all.😃

     design:
       columns: '1'
   - block: collection